CtrlK

 Actionability

-Provides concrete, copy-paste ready package.json and tsdown.config.ts examples.
-The workflow steps are specific with exact commands ('pnpm build && pnpm pack --dry-run') and expected outputs to verify.
+Provides concrete, copy-paste-ready package.json and tsdown.config.ts examples.
+The workflow steps include a specific verification command ('pnpm build && pnpm pack --dry-run') with expected outputs.
+Key principles are specific and prescriptive rather than vague.

 3 / 3